 Cholent is truly a Jewish food.
 Jewish communities around the world prepare it specially for Shabbat, each with its own variation in name and ingredients.
-Also called dafina or skinha (Morocco) and hamin (Sephardic in general), the common thread of cholent recipe is that is slowly cooked overnight on Friday so that it’s ready for Shabbat lunch.
+Also called dafina or skinha (Morocco) and hamin (Sephardic in general), the common thread of cholent recipes are that each is slowly cooked overnight so that it’s ready for Shabbat lunch.
 You cannot cook cholent quickly in a microwave or pressure cooker.
-It is a long cooking process, and like Shabbat, it requires one to slow down from the rapid pace of weekday life.
+It is a long process, and like Shabbat, it requires one to slow down from the rapid pace of weekday life.
 And no matter what goes into it, cholent is usually so hearty and filling that a Shabbat meal can be complete with it and nothing else.
 Click here to read the full post and get my recipe on the Jewish Food Experience site.